M2T2: Multi-Task Masked-Transformer

 for Object-centric Pick and Place

-M2T2 is a unified transformer model for picking and placing.
-From a raw 3D point cloud, M2T2 predicts 6-DoF grasps for each object on the table and orientation-aware placements for the object holded by the robot.
+M2T2 is a unified transformer model that predicts target gripper poses for various action primitives.
+From a raw 3D point cloud, M2T2 predicts collision-free 6-DoF grasps for each object on the table and orientation-aware placements for the object held by the robot.

 Real-world Pick-and-place

-M2T2 achieves zero-shot Sim2Real transfer for picking and placing unknown objects, outperforming a baseline system consisting of state-of-the-art task-specific methods by 19% in success rate.
+M2T2 achieves zero-shot Sim2Real transfer for picking and placing out-of-distribution objects, outperforming a baseline system consisting of state-of-the-art task-specific methods by 19% in success rate.

 Network Architecture